 There are many reasons for seeing a vulvar disease specialist.
-At the Center for Vulvar Diseases, treating the pain is only part of the solution.
-Our multidisciplinary approach at the University of Michigan ensures that women receive total care, from cutting-edge treatment options to education and counseling to meet every individual’s needs.
+At the Vulvar Diseases Clinic, treating the pain is only part of the solution.
+Our multidisciplinary approach at the University of Michigan Health Von Voigtlander Women’s Hospital ensures that patients receive total care, from cutting-edge treatment options to education and counseling to meet every individual’s needs.

-The Center for Vulvar Diseases was created in 1993 to better serve and treat women with diseases of the external genitalia.
-Our center is one of only a handful of clinics that specialize in treating these conditions.
+The Vulvar Diseases Clinic was created in 1993 to better serve and treat women with diseases of the external genitalia.
+Our clinic is one of only a handful of clinics that specialize in treating these conditions.
 We focus on the multidisciplinary approach to help patients improve their health.

-The team approach allows us to provide a higher intensity of care and expertise to women who have already demonstrated a resistant and chronic illness or an unusual vulvar condition.
+The team approach allows us to provide a higher intensity of care and expertise to those who have already demonstrated a resistant and chronic illness or an unusual vulvar condition.

 - Lichen sclerosus or lichen planus– chronic inflammatory skin disorders

-- Vulvar intraepithelial neoplasia– a precancerous condition, often associated with a virus, the human papilloma virus (HPV)
+- Vulvar intraepithelial neoplasia– a precancerous condition, often associated with the human papilloma virus (HPV)

 - Hidradenitis suppurativa– a disease of the armpits and vulva, with pus filled pockets of fluid

 - Bartholin cysts– fluid filled cysts at the base of the entranceway

 During your first visit to the clinic, you will see a physician or nurse practitioner for diagnosis and development of a treatment plan.
 Throughout treatment, you will meet with experts from various disciplines to best meet your specific needs.